 Contemplative Care Training….Cause to Pause

 The rigorous bi-annual training for Volunteer Care Partners focuses on the fundamentals of end of life care within the broader context of contemplation and awareness.
 The training supports volunteers to be present and open to what is happening in the moment, thus enabling them to better understand and respond to the needs of others.
-The total training commitment is comprised of 35 hours of intensive training sessions and three months of mentorship.
+The total training commitment is comprised of 35 hours of intensive training sessions.

 Willow Farm is a non-profit organization dedicated to the wisdom of becoming more present and thoughtful in our lives through the practice of caring for others.
 We believe that quality of care is enhanced by this intention, and that societal models for the end-of-life experience can also be improved (for caregivers and receivers alike).
 We are committed to promoting the relationship between living an awakened life and dying with love and dignity.